joe-elmoufak/SoEnergy/README.md

 https://github.com/joe-elmoufak/SoEnergy/actions

-In the action workflow file "maven.yml" I have added some steps to make the test run on linux -> Download Java -> Install Chrome browser -> run tests using the test runner.
+In the action workflow file "maven.yml" I have added some steps to make the test run on linux -> Download Java -> Install Chrome browser via a SH script -> run tests using the test runner.

 Reports are stored in Target -> HTML reports file